 Rangers: Imran Ahmad shareholding sale confirmed

-Former director Imran Ahmad has sold his shareholding in Rangers, the day after the exit of business partner Charles Green, the club have announced.
+Former director Imran Ahmad has sold his shareholding in Rangers, the day after the the club have announced.

 The League One side told the London Stock Exchange that Ahmad "no longer has a notifiable interest in the company's issued share capital".

 Former chief executive Green agreed to stand down as a consultant following opposition from fans and board members.

 But Rangers still oppose an emergency meeting being held for further changes.